Entering the European market for cushion covers

 Tips:

-• See our tips for finding buyers in the European HDHT market.
+- See our tips for finding buyers in the European HDHT market.

-• For more information about trading directly with smaller retailers and e-commerce, see our study about alternative distribution channels.
+- For more information about trading directly with smaller retailers and e-commerce, see our study about alternative distribution channels.

 What is the most interesting channel for you?

 Importers/wholesalers are the main channel between exporters in developing countries and European retailers.
 They are interesting if you want to develop a long-term relationship.
-These importers usually know the European market well, so they can provide you with valuable information and guidance on market preferences.
+These importers usually know the European market well, so they can provide valuable information and guidance on market preferences.
+They generally prefer FOB or FCA Incoterms.

-The trend of direct sourcing is expected to continue and may create more opportunities for you.
-The pool of buyers grows if more retailers become importers, which could improve your bargaining position.
-Importing retailers order for their own shops and can therefore place orders much more quickly than some importers and wholesalers, who may need to show samples to their retailers before ordering.
+The trend of direct sourcing is expected to continue.
+This may create more opportunities for you, as a growing pool of buyers could improve your bargaining position.
+Because importing retailers order for their own shops, they can place orders much quicker than importers/wholesalers who may need to show samples to their retailers before ordering.

 Tips:

-• Consider targeting retailers directly, to improve your bargaining position and potentially close deals faster.
+- Consider targeting retailers directly to improve your bargaining position and potentially close deals faster.

-• Relate your offer and terms to the targeted retailer (large/small).
+- Relate your offer and terms to the targeted retailer (large/small).
 Ask your existing buyers how they operate if you are unsure.
-The better informed you are, the better you will be able to set prices.

-• Build a relationship based on mutual benefits by offering services such as fast delivery and after-sales support.
+- Build a relationship based on mutual benefits by offering services like fast delivery and after-sales support.

-• If you are interested in selling to small independent retailers, make sure to have a policy for them when you participate in international trade fairs.
-You must have appropriate terms of trading, such as low minimum order quantities or pre-stocking.
+- If you are interested in selling to small independent retailers, make sure to have a policy for them if you participate in trade fairs.
+You must have appropriate terms of trading, such as low minimum order quantities.

 3. What competition do you face on the European cushion cover market?